viamrobotics/csi-camera/README.md

 _WARNING: There is a known issue for Debian Bookworm due to changes in the libcamerasrc plugin._
 ___

+## Requirements

+The `csi-cam` module is distributed as an AppImage.
+AppImages require FUSE version 2 to run.
+See [FUSE troubleshooting](https://docs.viam.com/appendix/troubleshooting/#appimages-require-fuse-to-run) for instructions on installing FUSE 2 on your system if it is not already installed.

+Currently, the `csi-cam` module supports the Linux platform only.

 ## Usage

 To use this module, follow these instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `viam:camera:csi` model from the [`csi-cam` module](https://app.viam.com/module/viam/csi-cam).